FinLegal/API-Documentation/UseCasesWalkthrough_V2.md

 **Note:** The below use case examples are relevant for API v2 ONLY: <https://api.uk.casefunnel.io/docs/index.html?urls.primaryName=CaseFunnel%20Case%20API%20V2>

 Here are a few common scenarios that consumers of our API typically implement.
-The aim here is to provide examples of the order in which API calls are to  made to satisfy basic use cases.
+The aim here is to provide examples of the order in which API calls are to be  made to satisfy basic use cases.
 As an integrator you will work with a FinLegal customer to define the use case(s) before implementing any API calls.

 For the purposes of this walkthrough we will use the following fictitious claim: